nie7321/deck-dynamic-forms/deck.md

 - This is a huge architectural choice for your app
 - Dynamic forms solve HTML drudgery and empower admins
     - At the cost of **way more complexity** for dev
+    - Gotta have all these ways to deal with NoSQL-esque data!
 - Sometimes: this trade-off is worth it!
     - A lot of times: *it ain't.*